 Provide any required equipment for occupational health and safety services at the workplace, and so on.

-The Occupational Health and Safety Law No. 6331 provides for several administrative fines as penalties for each type of breach of the occupational health and safety obligations.
-The amount of these fines is subject to adjustment on an annual basis.
+The Occupational Health and Safety Law No. 6331 provides for several administrative fines as penalties for each type of breach of the occupational health and safety obligations, which vary according to the hazard level of the workplace.
+The amount of these fines is subject to adjustment on an annual basis and for 2022, there is a fine range of between TRY1,500 up to TRY50,500.
 It further includes provisions on the criminal liability of both employers and employer representatives with respect to certain breaches of health and safety law.
 In some circumstances, under the same law, work can be suspended at a workplace where a life-threatening danger has occurred at an employer's workplace/premises, or where the methods of working or work equipment have been found to be dangerous.

 Taxation of Employment Income